 Yoga and Physical Strength of Seniors

 Yoga fits the body, calms the mind, and relaxes the person.
 It is also helpful in preventing and controlling certain diseases that are more prevalent in the elderly.
 Various yoga poses can increase seniors’ physical strength and are perfect for maintaining a healthy body.
+Yoga poses, or asanas, require you to hold your body in various positions.
+These poses can help you build and maintain muscle strength, which is crucial for seniors as they tend to lose muscle mass with age.
+Also, yoga can help improve balance and coordination, reducing the risk of falls, a common concern for seniors.

 Improving the Physical Strength of Seniors with a Hand Press